tomtatyrek/golog/README.md

 The golog Go package offers a lightweight and easy-to-use logging interface for Go applications.
 It supports logging messages at different levels (such as Info, Warning, Error), can be configured to output logs to various destinations, such as standard output or files, and gives the user the ability to change timestamp formats.

+## Concurrency

+From my testing Golog should be safe for concurrent use as it mainly depends on os.File.WriteString() function, which according to [its documentation] is ok to be used concurrently, as long as the system limit for writing to files, should be quite hign, isn't exceeded.

 ## Examples

 ### Typical usage: